ga-curriculum/intro-to-databases/key-differences/README.md

 tktk Hunter - maybe reuse the document graphic from before, or something that represents no schema or looks like an object

-### Selecting the Right Database for Your Application
+### Selecting the right database for your application

 The choice between a relational or non-relational database largely depends on an application's specific needs: